anzildefender/Email-Phishing-Analysis-Labs/Lab1-Suspicious-Invoice/README.md

 # Phishing Email Analysis Report

-**Date of Analysis:** December 2023
-**Analyst:** Mohammed Anzil T A

----

-## 1. Introduction
+## 1. Objective

-In this lab, we conducted a deep-dive analysis of a suspicious email purporting to offer US\$16 million to the recipient.
-Our goals were to:
+In this lab, I conducted a deep-dive analysis of a suspicious email to the recipient.
+My goal was to:

 1. Trace the email’s path through mail servers.
 2. Inspect key header fields for inconsistencies.